Score every tenant

 It is an industry benchmark, not a statutory requirement.
 Apply it as one factor among several, particularly for applicants with stable government income or non-traditional income patterns where rigid application could miss legitimate financial capacity.

 To calculate it: weekly rent divided by gross weekly income.
 A $650 per week property and a $2,500 per week gross income gives 26%, comfortable.
 A $650 property and a $1,600 gross income gives 41%, high risk.
 The ratio should be calculated precisely, not estimated.
+The tool does this calculation for you from the rent and income you enter.

 Checking publicly available social media as part of a screening process is generally considered acceptable in Australia, provided it is proportionate and relevant to the tenancy decision.
 The Office of the Australian Information Commissioner notes that social media checks should be reasonable and not involve accessing private information.